A Tribute to the Great Boeing B-29 Superfortress

 As part of the World War II military buildup, 3,970 B-29s were built during production at four assembly plants across the United States.

-"Enola Gay" parked on tarmac after Hiroshima atomic bomb flight
+"Enola Gay" parked on tarmac after the Hiroshima atomic bomb flight

 Read about the B-29's role in World War II and Korea, the bomber's development, production and deployment.